-Under Integration Details at the bottom, you can see the database connection that is being used to drive this instance of SCORM Engine, the version of the SCORM Engine software, and the .NET files in use for the integration.
+Under Integration Details at the bottom, you can see the database connection that is being used to drive this instance of SCORM Engine, the version of the SCORM Engine software, and the primary integration class in use.
 You can also see that we've specified an external package key of Courseld, an external registration key of Courseld and Username, and no external configuration keys.
 Finally, you can see how your launch URLs will look.